Northwestern Polytechnic: Grande Prairie facilities

-Located in the south of Alberta's Peace Country, and 450 km northwest of Edmonton, NWP's Grande Prairie campus includes a cafeteria, daycare, on-site bank machines, bookstore, theatres, and more.
-The Learning Commons offers support to both students and faculty.
-There is an on-site Health Centre that provides services for students, and the on-campus housing for over 500 students is located near to the city's Muskoseepi Park trail system.
+Located in the south of Alberta's Peace Country, and 450 km northwest of Edmonton, NWP's Grande Prairie campus includes a cafeteria, daycare, bookstore, theatres, a learning commons, and a health centre.
+On-campus housing is located near to the city's Muskoseepi Park trail system.

 Northwestern Polytechnic's Grande Prairie campus includes the 500-seat Douglas J. Cardinal Centre for Performing Arts.
 The campus's student lounge, Howlers, also hosts weekend and evening entertainment often arranged by the NWP Students Association (NWPSA).

-NWP's multi-faceted fitness facility at its Grande Prairie campus includes a fully equipped weight room and a multipurpose fitness studio.
-A large, multi-sport gymnasium spanning 17,000 sq. ft., known as the "Wolf Den", is home to the NWP Wolves Athletic teams and is available to book for events, leagues and activities.
+NWP's fitness facility at its Grande Prairie campus includes a weight room and a multipurpose fitness studio.
+A gymnasium, known as the "Wolf Den", is home to the NWP Wolves Athletic teams.

 Fairview Campus facilities

-Located 82 km from Peace River and 115 km from Grande Prairie, Northwestern Polytechnic's Fairview Campus offers highly sought-after specialist training and technical programs.
-Veterinary Technology students benefit from the on-site working farm.
-Trades and technology labs are available, as well as a learning Commons and on-campus living.

-Northwestern Polytechnic's Fairview Campus also features a theatre and gymnasium, both of which serve as hubs for events organized by the post-secondary institution and the community.
+Located 82 km from Peace River and 115 km from Grande Prairie, Northwestern Polytechnic's Fairview Campus houses a working farm for veterinary technology students, trades and technology labs, as well as a learning Commons.
+Northwestern Polytechnic's Fairview Campus also features a theatre and gymnasium with two volleyball courts and basketball courts.

-The gymnasium on the Fairview Campus features two volleyball courts, basketball courts and various sporting equipment.

-As of October 6, 2021, NWP officially handed over operations of the Fairview Fitness Centre to the Town of Fairview.
-This new arrangement was negotiated with a shared vision that students, staff and community members would have ongoing access to the amenities and services.
+As of October 6, 2021, NWP officially handed over operations of the Fairview Fitness Centre to the Town of Fairview with an arrangement that students, staff and community members would have ongoing access to the amenities and services.

-Northwestern Polytechnic has announced that the Fairview campus will be closed at the end of the 2025-26 academic year.
+The Fairview campus closed at the end of the 2025-26 academic year.
+It was reopened as a satellite campus of Northern Lakes College for the 2026-27 year.